 5. Gokurakuji Temple

-A brief walk south of the busy ropeway platform will bring you to the tranquil, nature-rich surroundings of Gokurakuji Temple.
+A short walk south of the bustling ropeway platform leads to the serene and nature-rich surroundings of Gokurakuji Temple.

-The main highlight here is the “Seikantei” dry rock garden.
-The garden radiates with purity and stillness, presenting the pinnacle of authentic Japanese beauty.
-Also on the temple grounds are the grand Sanmon Gate and gorgeous ink-painted sliding doors.
-When visiting, be sure to leave a donation in the designated box (you can choose the amount).
+The main attraction here is the "Seikantei" dry rock garden, which exudes purity and tranquility, showcasing the essence of authentic Japanese beauty.
+The temple grounds also feature the grand Sanmon Gate and beautiful ink-painted sliding doors.
+When visiting, don't forget to leave a donation in the designated box; you can choose the amount.

 ・Admission: Donation of your choice